 |Payout||Full death benefit||Full death benefit||Full death benefit||Limited payout if you die during first 2 years of coverage|

-The primary difference between Transamerica's whole life insurance policy and the final expense policies is that you're required to take a medical exam.
-This means it’s likely to offer lower premiums if you're young and healthy, since the insurer is able to verify your health status.
+The primary difference between Transamerica's whole life insurance policy and the final-expense policies is that you're required to take a medical exam.
+The company may offer you lower premiums if you're young and healthy, since the insurer is able to verify your health status.

 |Your accidental death||$250,000||$125,000|

 |Your accidental death (while on bus, train or other "common carrier")||$500,000||$250,000|